-The impact of those challenges within a Mileage Based User Fee system was studied during the Coalition’s 2018-2019 pilot, which used real-world data compiled from 55 tractor-trailers to look at the trucking industry’s existing reporting requirements and analyze how MBUF could fit into the current regulatory environment.
-The analysis highlighted potential challenges to MBUF implementation and looked at potential synergies between current regulations and a Mileage Based User Fee.
+The impact of those challenges within a mileage-based user fee system was studied during the Coalition’s 2018-2019 pilot, which used real-world data compiled from 55 tractor-trailers to look at the trucking industry’s existing reporting requirements and analyze how MBUF could fit into the current regulatory environment.
+The analysis highlighted potential challenges to MBUF implementation and looked at potential synergies between current regulations and a mileage-based user fee model.
 The Coalition continues to expand this work with the launch of the first nation-wide pilot in 2020.

 In addition to the truck pilots, the Coalition formed a Motor Carrier Working Group to create a forum in which trucking association representatives, fleet executives, and truck manufacturers can share perspectives, concerns and recommendations on MBUF.

 The Coalition’s goal is to advance a pragmatic, data-driven conversation with stakeholders of varying viewpoints in order to identify and address concerns and recommendations of the industry and to ensure the interests of trucking are being considered when policymakers discuss a potential mileage-based user fee system.